danlane/chrome-browser-stream/README.md

 # Chrome Browser Stream

+(This was entirely made by AI, including this README)

 This Dockerised setup runs a headless Chromium browser in full-screen kiosk mode, renders any webpage in a virtual display (via Xvfb), and streams it live via RTSP to your home network.
 Perfect for dashboards, countdowns, signage, or anything else you want fullscreen on VLC, Apple TV, or a smart display.

 ## 🚀 Features